-Each operator of a state owned vehicle is to maintain or enter on a Vehicle Use Log the destination and the purpose of trips taken that extend beyond the vicinity of the campus and/or work location of the vehicle.
+Each operator of a state owned vehicle is to record on a Vehicle Use Log the destination and the purpose of trips taken that extend beyond the vicinity of the campus and/or work location of the vehicle.
 The entry should include the beginning and the ending mileage of the trip.
-The Vehicle Use Log is to be retained in the vehicle and upon completion of each log sheet the form is to be kept on file in the department office for five years.
-Vehicles used on-campus and/or to run errands within the city of Manhattan do not need to be recorded on the vehicle use log.
-Departments may alter the Vehicle Use Log sheet.
-However, vehicles used for both in-town and out-of-town purposes need to identify the in-town use and out-of-town trips.
+The Vehicle Use Log is to be retained in the vehicle and upon completion of each log sheet; the form is to be kept on file in the department.
+Vicinity use miles do not need to be recorded on the vehicle use log.
+Departments may alter the Vehicle Use Log and Record of Vehicle Expense Log to meet their needs, as long as the log contains the basic elements in the samples provided.

 Each state vehicle is to have routine service and maintenance.
 Repairs are to be made when needed to ensure the vehicle is safe to be operated and to extend its useful life.
 Service, maintenance, repairs, fuel and oil for each vehicle is to be recorded on a Record of Vehicle Expense Log sheet.
 Appropriate departmental personnel need to periodically review the log sheet of each vehicle to ensure it is being maintained accurately and the expenses are appropriate for the vehicle.

 Expenses for supplies, service, maintenance, repair, and storage of state-owned or leased motor vehicles shall be performed or arranged for under the supervision of the department head and pursuant to contracts for such supplies, services, maintenance, repair, and storage entered into by the Director of Purchases.
 The cost of such supplies, services, maintenance, repair, storage and the facilities therefore for state-owned or leased motor vehicles in a motor pool shall be included as part of the mileage charge made to the user departments.
 For state-owned or leased motor vehicles not assigned to the University motor pool, the actual cost of such supplies, services, maintenance, repairs, and storage shall be borne by the department incurring the same.